microsoft/WindowsAppSDK/specs/BackgroundTask/BackgroundTaskBuilder.md

  ## Register Background Task (c++)

  Registering a Background Task for full trust COM component.
-Developers may also need to set the **WindowsAppSDKUniversalBGTask** property as true in their project configuration.
+Developers may also need to set the **WindowsAppSDKBackgroundTask** property as true in their project configuration.

  ```c++
        //Using WinAppSDK API for BackgroundTaskBuilder